jtfell/blog/posts/2017-07-07-serverless-supercookies.markdown

 invasion of user privacy.
 It is actively circumventing the security settings enforced by the user’s choice of browser.
-Visibility on privacy and security issues need to be made public so that users are equipped to protect themselves from them, so hopefully reading this will have made something think a little harder about the part they play in this.
-User or developer, like it or this applies to us all.
+Visibility on privacy and security issues need to be made public so that users are equipped to protect themselves from them, so hopefully reading this will have made someone think a little harder about the part they play in this.
+User or developer, like it or not this applies to us all.